Multiple change point detection under serial dependence: Wild contrast maximisation and gappy Schwarz algorithm: Additional real data analysis

 The Hadley Centre central England temperature (HadCET) dataset \citep{parker1992} contains the mean, maximum and minimum daily and monthly temperatures representative of a roughly triangular area enclosed by Lancashire, London and Bristol, UK.

-We analyse the yearly average of the monthly mean, maximum and minimum temperatures up to 2019 for change points using the proposed WEM.gSC methodology.
+We analyse the yearly average of the monthly mean, maximum and minimum temperatures up to 2019 for change points using the proposed WCM.gSa methodology.
 The mean monthly data dates back to 1659, while the maximum and the minimum monthly data begins in 1878; we focus on the period of 1878--2019 ($n = 142$) for all three time series.
-To take into account that the time series are relatively short, we set $p_{\max} = 5$ (maximum allowable AR order) for WEM.gSC and the minimum spacing to be $10$ (i.e.\ no change points occur within $10$ years from one another), while the rest of the parameters are chosen as recommended in Appendix~\ref{sec:tuning}; the results are invariant to the choice of the penalty $\xi_n \in \{\log^{1.01}(n), \log^{1.1}(n)\}$.
-Table~\ref{table:hadcet} reports the change points estimated by WEM.gSC(DC) and the WEM.gSC(LD) as well as those detected by DepSMUCE and DeCAFS for comparison.
-We note that the refinement of location estimators described in Appendix~\ref{sec:refine} does not alter the results.
+To take into account that the time series are relatively short, we set $p_{\max} = 5$ (maximum allowable AR order) for WCM.gSa and the minimum spacing to be $10$ (i.e.\ no change points occur within $10$ years from one another), while the rest of the parameters are chosen as recommended in Section~\ref{sec:tuning}; the results are invariant to the choice of the penalty $\xi_n \in \{\log^{1.01}(n), \log^{1.1}(n)\}$.
+Table~\ref{table:hadcet} reports the change points estimated by WCM.gSa as well as those detected by DepSMUCE and DeCAFS for comparison.

-On all three datasets, WEM.gSC(LD) and WEM.gSC(DC) return, between them, two nearly identical estimators, and the same change points are detected by DepSMUCE (with $\alpha = 0.2$) and DeCAFS.
+On all three datasets, WCM.gSa and DeCAFS return identical estimators, and the same change points are detected by DepSMUCE (with $\alpha = 0.2$).
 Figure~\ref{fig:hadcet} shows that there appears to be a noticeable change in the persistence of the autocorrelations in the datasets before and after these shifts in the mean are accounted for, which further confirms that the yearly temperatures undergo level shifts over the years.
 In particular, the second change point detected at 1987/88 coincides with the global regime shift in Earth's biophysical systems identified around 1987 \citep{reid2016}, which is attributed to anthropogenic warming and a volcanic eruption.